IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - The collections on which aggregate functions operate can have multiple occurrences of a value; the order in which the values appear is not relevant.
 Such collections are called multisets.
   - Sets are a special case of multisets where there is only one copy of each element.
   - G(sum(salary))(instructor)
-    -  The relational-algebra operation G signiﬁes that aggregation is to be applied, and its subscript speciﬁes the aggregate operation to be applied.
+    -  The relational-algebra operation G signifies that aggregation is to be applied, and its subscript specifies the aggregate operation to be applied.
   - There are cases where we must eliminate multiple occurrences of a value before computing an aggregate function.
 If we do want to eliminate duplicates, we use the same function names as before, with the addition of the hyphenated string “distinct” appended to the end of the function name.
   - The aggregate function count-distinct ensures that even if an instructor teaches more than one course, she is counted only once in the result.
   - There are circumstances where we would like to apply the aggregate function not to a single set of tuples, but instead to a group of sets of tuples.